Novel Topology and Manipulation of Scattering Singularities in Complex non-Hermitian Systems: Experimental Results and Theoretical Modeling

-{\it Parametric dynamics and creation/annihilation of EPD's and OP's --} Let us finally comment on the possibility to manipulate (create/annihilate) the scattering singularities.
+Let us finally comment on the possibility to manipulate (create/annihilate) the scattering singularities.
 The process requires the expansion of the dimensionality of the parametric space by employing variations of a third parameter of the scattering system.
 For our systems, the third variational parameter is chosen to be another tunable phase shifter (1D) or the applied bias voltage of another metasurface (2D/3D).

 Based on the theoretical analysis we expect that the creation and annihilation of the EPD's via their collisions will involve singularities of the same charge.
 Therefore the dynamics will be bounded by the orthogonality curves i.e. EPD's belonging to different domains (separated by an orthogonality boundary) will not interact with one another.
 Furthermore, these collisions and creation processes will conserve the total winding number of the pair involved in the process.
 In other words, only a pair of EPD's of the same charge and opposite winding number can be annihilated (via parametrically-induced collisions) or created.